bflorat/clean-quest/README.md

 - For currencies (`€`, `$`), the symbol prefixes the number (e.g., `€ 12`).
 - For other units (e.g., `XP`), the unit is suffixed (e.g., `12 XP`).

-## PWA / Web App Manifest

-The app ships with a web manifest and a minimal service worker so it can be installed to the home screen and run in standalone display mode.

-- Manifest: `public/manifest.webmanifest`
-- Service Worker: `public/sw.js`
-- Linked from `index.html` with `<link rel="manifest" href="/manifest.webmanifest">` and a `theme-color` meta tag.

-Notes:
-- Icons currently use SVG (`/favicon.svg`, `/logo.svg`).
-For broader platform support (especially iOS), consider adding PNG icons (192×192, 512×512) and an `apple-touch-icon`.
-- The service worker is minimal and doesn’t cache assets yet.
-Add caching/precaching if you want offline support.

 ## Docker (PocketBase)